pydata/patsy/doc/overview.rst

   linear constraint matrices, and
 * Features a simple API for integration into statistical packages.

-What Charlton *won't* do is, well, statistics --- it just lets you describe models in general terms.
+What Patsy *won't* do is, well, statistics --- it just lets you describe models in general terms.
 It doesn't know or care whether you ultimately want to do linear regression, time-series analysis, or fit a forest of `decision trees
 <https://secure.wikimedia.org/wikipedia/en/wiki/Decision_tree_learning>`_,
 and it certainly won't do any of those things for you.
-But if you're using a statistical package that requires you to provide a raw model matrix, then you can use Charlton to painlessly construct that model matrix; and if you're the author of a statistics package, then I hope you'll consider integrating Charlton as part of your front-end.
+But if you're using a statistical package that requires you to provide a raw model matrix, then you can use Patsy to painlessly construct that model matrix; and if you're the author of a statistics package, then I hope you'll consider integrating Patsy as part of your front-end.

-Charlton's goal is to become the standard high-level interface to describing statistical models in Python, regardless of what particular model or library is being used underneath.
+Patsy's goal is to become the standard high-level interface to describing statistical models in Python, regardless of what particular model or library is being used underneath.